umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

     string[] excludedDocumentTypes = (!String.IsNullOrEmpty(excludedDocumentTypeList)) ? excludedDocumentTypeList.Split(new char[] { ',' }, StringSplitOptions.RemoveEmptyEntries).Select(p => p.Trim()).ToArray() : new string[] { };
     ```

-3. Update the `RenderSiteMapUrlEntriesForChildren` helper like shown below to pass in the array:
+3. Update the `RenderSiteMapUrlEntriesForChildren` helper as shown below to pass in the array:

     ```csharp
     void RenderSiteMapUrlEntriesForChildren(IPublishedContent parentPage)